Fivell/policies/source/sections/09-configuration_management_policy.md

    or Windows Domain Controllers must be configured with appropriate Salt states.
-   - These Salt states have been approved by the CTO, or an authorized delegate of the CTO, to be in accordance with all Datica policies, including setting
+   - These Salt states have been approved by the CTO, or an authorized delegate of the CTO, to be in accordance with all Versionista policies, including setting appropriate:
-     appropriate:
      - Audit logging requirements.
      - Password size, strength, and expiration requirements.
      - Transmission encryption requirements.